 Seller Central, Third Party

-Congrats, you’re officially an independent Seller and Amazon is here to help you with Seller Central.
-This is where everyone starts when they come to Amazon, so we’re all in this together at some point.
-Under Seller Central you can sell your products directly to Amazon’s customers.
-The Seller Central platform allows you to manage inventory, pricing, and customer service for your products.
+Congrats, you’re officially an independent seller on Amazon’s Seller Central.
+This is where most sellers start when they come to Amazon, so we’re all in this together at some point.
+As a third-party seller, your account will allow you to sell your products directly to Amazon’s customers.
+The seller access to the platform allows you to manage inventory, pricing, and customer service for your products.
 Basically, Amazon is supplying their store and customers to you, and others who may sell the same products.
 You can set up shop and sell your goods, as you see fit, according to your own business standards.
 Amazon is basically providing their space for a fee, and you are doing most of the heavy lifting.

 - We’re All Invited: No invitation is required, and anyone can open up an account to sell.